 To account for the different types of insulin and the different needs throughout the day or night, there are several “speeds” in which the insulin may start working, including rapid-acting and long-acting.

-(NOTE: Always consult with a healthcare professional before trying or altering an insulin therapy regimen.)
+Note: Always consult a healthcare professional before trying or altering an insulin therapy regimen.

 How is Insulin Administered?

 Although there are several ways for insulin to be delivered into the body — they all involve getting it under the skin.
 Each has its own advantages, and one delivery method might not work for everyone.
 It is important to note that some delivery systems require additional testing before use.

 Here are the most common ways to administer insulin:

 Using a syringe, insulin is drawn from a vial and injected below the skin.

 Like syringes, pens are used for injections.
 But they have the insulin pre-loaded so there is no need to draw the insulin from a vial.
 This is particularly helpful for people with vision or dexterity issues because the number of units is easier to select.
 A note from Dr. Pinsker on injections with either syringes or pens: